 So, you're a manager now

-6 signs you're too nice of a boss (MoneyWatch) A good leader not only has great knowledge and insight, but the softer people skills to utilize them.
+6 signs you're too nice of a boss A toast to New Year's resolutions investors should make this year -- and every year iStockphoto (MoneyWatch) A good leader not only has great knowledge and insight, but the softer people skills to utilize them.
 Still, for every manager there's a fine line between being empathetic and friendly and being a feckless pushover.
-"The big issue [especially] for new managers is that they don't understand the difference between 'business personal' relationships and pure personal relationships," says management psychologist Karissa Thacker.
-These two relationship may look similar on the surface, but there are important distinctions, she adds.

 (MoneyWatch) COMMENTARY If you ask 10 senior executives if they like their jobs, I bet most would say yes.
 That's what I would have said back when that was my job.
 Pay, power, perks -- what's not to like, right?
 Not exactly.
+You see, a funny thing happens when you've been out of "the life" for a while.
+You get some perspective.
 The worst things about being a manager

 3 habits of highly effective leaders Gary Mogg claims lounging at work in a broken chair led to his injury iStockPhoto Are you a leader?
 Whether you're an executive or an entry-level employee, leadership is a truly essential skill that can propel you and your career to bigger, better things.
-That holds true for both leaders of large teams and self-employed people who are guiding a team of one.

 There's No Such Thing as Constructive Criticism - Tony Schwartz by Tony Schwartz | 8:00 AM November 21, 2011 Here’s a question guaranteed to make your stomach lurch: “Would you mind if I gave you some feedback?”
 What that actually means is “Would you mind if I gave you some negative feedback, wrapped in the guise of constructive criticism, whether you want it or not?”